anthonycoffey/property-manager-pro/memory-bank/progress.md

 *   **2025-05-23:** Resolved Firebase Functions v2 `identity` module import issue by identifying `beforeUserCreated` as the correct function for user creation triggers and updating `tsconfig.json` for `nodenext` compatibility.
 (Note: This specific resolution is now superseded by the change to `onCreate` but kept for historical context of previous issues).
 *   **2025-05-23:** Updated `apphosting.yaml` to include `build` and `release` configurations for Firebase App Hosting, ensuring correct deployment of the Vite application.
 *   **2025-05-23:** Resolved `TypeError: admin.initializeApp is not a function` by changing `firebase-admin` import in `functions/src/index.ts` from `import * as admin from 'firebase-admin';` to `import admin from 'firebase-admin';`.
-*   **2025-05-23:** Switched Firebase user creation trigger from blocking `beforeUserCreated` to non-blocking `functions.auth.user().onCreate` in `functions/src/index.ts` to resolve deployment errors related to GCIP project requirements.
+*   **2025-05-23:** Switched Firebase user creation trigger from blocking `beforeUserCreated` to non-blocking `functions.auth.user().onCreate` (1st gen) in `functions/src/index.ts` to resolve deployment errors related to GCIP project requirements and align with user's provided documentation.
 Implemented custom claims for admin users and Realtime Database metadata update for token refresh.
+Replaced `firebase-functions/logger` with `console.log` and `console.error` as per user instruction.
+*   **2025-05-23:** Resolved TypeScript error `Property 'auth' does not exist` in `functions/src/index.ts` by explicitly importing `auth` and `database` from `firebase-functions` for v1 function compatibility.

 ## 6. Immediate Next Steps